April 23, 2023

 Texas in half a drydock

 But at the same time, it was very cool to see the ship in drydock in person.
-I've long been interested in the drydocking process, although that has yet to take the form of a post.
+I've long been interested in the drydocking process, and wrote it up here.
 We were able to get right up to the ship's side, and even touch the docking blocks, and the teak-filled auxiliary keels that were installed specifically to support the ship while she was in dock.
 The wood was in remarkably good condition, as was most of the hull, despite the ravages of the past 75 years.
 We were often able to peer up inside the ship and view the work going on.
-Do note that the tour is changing week-to-week, so I can't say what it will be if you go later.
-I will say that I had a great time, and look forward to seeing Texas back in her rightful role as a museum.
+I had a great time, and look forward to seeing Texas back in her rightful role as a museum.

 Lord Nelson and me with the rudder